komaltayade/Data-Cleaning-Preprocessing/README.md

 # Data-Cleaning-Preprocessing
-Create a clean structured dataset that is ready for analysis.
+Objective : Clean and Prepare a Raw dataset(with nulls, duplicates, inconsistent formats) and make it structured dataset that is ready for Analysis.
+Tools : EXCEL

 1. Removed Duplicate Rows :
    Used Excel’s “Remove Duplicates” feature to eliminate repeated entries.